The LANDIS-II Forest Landscape Simulation Model

 LANDIS-II manages and executes discrete extensions (modules or plug-ins).
 Each ecological process is programmed as an independent extension that interacts with the landscape through an explicit interface with the core LANDIS-II program.
 The user specifies which extensions will be used to best simulate the forest dynamics of interest.
 LANDIS-II allows scientists to easily develop and share their own extensions.

+The original LANDIS (LANdscape DIsturbance and Succession) model was developed by Drs.
+David Mladenoff, Hong He, and others.
 LANDIS-II was developed at the Forest Landscape Ecology Laboratory at the University of Wisconsin-Madison, the USFS Northern Research Station, the Dynamic Ecosystems and Landscapes Lab at Portland State University, and Harvard Forest.

 For further information about LANDIS-II or to report web site problems, contact Dr. Robert Scheller (RMSCHELL @ pdx.edu).